websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/configuring-the-patching-tool.md

 # Configuring the Patching Tool

 The Patching Tool can be adapted to any DXP installation.
 The tool's auto-discovery option is the easiest way to configure the Patching Tool.
-If you installed DXP on an application server or if you need to proxy Patching Tool requests, you can configure the Patching Tool manually where you need to.
+If you installed DXP on an application server or if you need to proxy Patching Tool requests, you can configure the Patching Tool manually.

 **Outline:**